 The Visitor Center also includes a beautiful deck overlooking Scott's Lake with a view of the Santee Indian Mound across the water.
 Mounted binoculars on the deck give visitors a view of birds on the water as well as the Indian mound in the distance.

-The Visitor Center has binoculars, backpacks (equipped with field guides, etc), and fishing poles available to loan...FREE!
+The Visitor Center has binoculars and backpacks (equipped with field guides, etc) available to loan...FREE!

 The Visitor Center has information about the refuge such as species lists, interpretive guides, maps, and hunting/fishing permits.
 We also have literature and information on other local area attractions, South Carolina Refuges, and wildlife publications.
 There is also a wildlife observation log that visitors and staff record recent sightings on the refuge.